lilWolf011/Portfolio-Web-Site/README.md

+# Portfolio Website

 ## Project Description

 Hello!
-Welcome to my portfolio website repository.
-This project showcases my skills as a frontend developer and highlights my projects and achievements.
-The portfolio website is designed to provide a visually appealing and user-friendly experience for visitors.
+This is the repository of my portfolio website, which I created to showcase myself as a frontend developer.
+This project is designed to present my skills and highlight my projects and achievements.
+The portfolio website aims to provide visitors with a visually appealing and user-friendly experience.

 ## Features

-- **Dynamic GitHub Repositories**: The website fetches data from GitHub's API to display my latest repositories, providing visitors with an overview of my coding projects.
+- **Dynamic GitHub Repositories**: The project fetches my latest repositories using the GitHub API and displays an overview of my coding projects for visitors.

-- **Discord Integration**: The website also integrates with Discord to check my online status.
-This feature allows visitors to know if I'm available for collaboration or communication.
+- **Discord Integration**: The website also integrates with Discord and checks my online status.
+This feature allows visitors to know if I am available for collaboration or communication.

 ## Technologies Used

 - **Frontend**: The frontend of the website is built using HTML, CSS, and JavaScript.
 These technologies enable me to create responsive and interactive web pages.

-- **Backend**: For the backend, I haven't used any specific technologies.
+- **Backend**: I have not used any specific backend technologies for this project.
 The portfolio website relies solely on frontend technologies, ensuring a lightweight and fast structure.

 ## Conclusion

 My portfolio website represents my dedication to frontend development and my passion for creating engaging web experiences.
-It showcases my skills, projects, and demonstrates my commitment to staying up-to-date with the latest technologies and trends.
+It showcases my skills and projects, demonstrating my commitment to staying up-to-date with the latest technologies and trends.

-Feel free to explore the repository and reach out to me for any inquiries or collaboration opportunities.
+You are welcome to explore the repository and reach out to me for any inquiries or collaboration opportunities.

+I use the Lanyard API to fetch Discord data.
+You can learn more about Lanyard by visiting [here](https://lanyard.org/) and clicking on the link to see their website.

 https://lilwolf.netlify.com